-This project represents a major part of my research from the 1990s.
 The three-paper series develops the modular representation theory of the general linear groups over finite fields from a certain categorical 'generic' point of view.
 My original interest in this was to develop the algebra of cohomology operations (the Steenrod algebra) in a more unified and conceptual manner.
 Within a few years, connections to questions in algebraic K-theory became clear.
-The next listed paper overlaps with work by K-theorists Friedlander and Suslin (part of Suslin's Cole Prize citation) and can also be viewed as being in parallel with older work by my representation theorist colleagues, Parshall and Scott.
+The next paper overlaps with work by K-theorists Friedlander and Suslin (part of Suslin's Cole Prize citation) and can also be viewed as being in parallel with older work by my representation theorist colleagues, Parshall and Scott.
 The `stratification' paper applies some of these ideas to strengthen the classical link between the general linear groups and the symmetric groups.
 There is renewed interest in functor categories, and my recent preprint is a reflection of this.

 On topologically realizing modules over the Steenrod algebra, Annals of Math.
 141(1995), 321-347.

 Topological nonrealization results via the Goodwillie tower approach to iterated loopspace homology, Algebraic and Geometric Topology 8 (2008), 2109--2129.